barnybug/capistrano-s3-copy/README.md

     set :aws_releases_bucket, 'mybucket-deployments'

+Optionally, the calling format for S3 can be set to 'SUBDOMAIN' as is necessary for non-US S3 buckets.

+    set :aws_calling_format, 'SUBDOMAIN'

 The package will be stored in S3 prefixed with a rails_env that was set in capistrano:

 e.g.